shangab/transaction_crud_api/README.md

 Stay tuned...

 ### Authentication
-Supports Authentication.
-Just use `auth=>true` in your configuraiton and the api will not support any operation before sending the `login` method'.
+This CRUD API Supports Authentication.
+Just use `auth=>true` in your configuraiton and the api will not support any operation before the `login` operation.

 When using `auth=>true` in your database you should have a table named `tokens` with two fields only `tokenlifetime` is a TIMESTAMP filed with this format: `YYYY-MM-DD H:m:s` and is a PRIMARY KEY.
-The other column is a named `token` and is a VARCHAR (256) length.
+The other column is `token` and is a VARCHAR (256) length.

-When sending the login request it will be as so:
+When sending the login request it will be like so:

 ```JSON
 {